Gregory C. May: Early life and career

-May was born in Texas.
-He is a graduate of the University of Texas at Austin and received a master’s degree in China Studies from Johns Hopkins University at the School of Advanced International Studies.
-Before entering the United States Foreign Service, May worked as a journalist for International Community Radio Taipei, Taiwan's only English-language radio station, from 1993 to 1996.
-He was also the Assistant Director and Research Associate in Chinese Studies at the Nixon Center, a foreign policy think tank in Washington, D.C., and a correspondent for Newsweek.
+May is from Texas.
+He graduated from the University of Texas at Austin and received a master's degree in China Studies from the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University.

+Before joining the United States Foreign Service, May worked from 1993 to 1996 as a journalist for International Community Radio Taipei, an English-language radio station in Taiwan.
+He also worked as a correspondent for Newsweek and as assistant director and research associate in Chinese Studies at the Nixon Center, a foreign-policy think tank in Washington, D.C.

-May entered the Department of State in 2000, which he had served as Special Assistant to the Under Secretary of State for Political Affairs and had held various positions that were focused on China, Vietnam, and the Executive Secretariate of the Department of State.
-His overseas service includes serving as Second Secretary at the U.S. Embassy in Beijing, and later in the U.S. Consulate General in Guangzhou and the U.S. Embassy in Rome.
+May joined the Foreign Service in 2000.
+In Washington, he served as a special assistant to the Under Secretary of State for Political Affairs, a senior watch officer in the State Department's Operations Center, and an officer working on China and Vietnam.
+His overseas assignments included postings at the U.S. Consulate General in Guangzhou, the U.S. Embassy in Beijing, and the U.S. Embassy in Rome.